aleksandar-ivic/FestivalsWeb/README.md

 [Last.fm](http://www.last.fm/) is a music recommendation service.
 In order to use it, it is necessary to [sign up](https://secure.last.fm/join) for an account and to download [The Scrobbler](http://www.last.fm/download) which helps user to discover more music based on the songs they play.
 Last.fm has its own [API](http://www.last.fm/api) for accessing it's data.
 Only registered last.fm user can use services of the API.

 This application retrieves data about music festivals in Europe from the last.fm via its API.
 First, festival IDs are fetched from the AudioScrobbler WebService.
 Than those IDs are passed to last.fm API, which returns data about those festivals.
-This data is further transformed into RDF triplets based on [Dublin Core](http://purl.org/dc/elements/1.1/), [Music Ontology](http://purl.org/ontology/mo/), [Geo](http://www.w3.org/2003/01/geo/wgs84_pos#), [Timeline Ontology](http://purl.org/NET/c4dm/timeline.owl#) and [Event Ontology](http://purl.org/NET/c4dm/event.owl#) vocabularies, that are persisted into an RDF repository.
+This data is further transformed into RDF triplets based on [Dublin Core](http://purl.org/dc/elements/1.1/), [Music Ontology](http://purl.org/ontology/mo/), [Friend of a Friend - FOAF](http://xmlns.com/foaf/0.1/), [Geo](http://www.w3.org/2003/01/geo/wgs84_pos#), [Timeline Ontology](http://purl.org/NET/c4dm/timeline.owl#) and [Event Ontology](http://purl.org/NET/c4dm/event.owl#) vocabularies, that are persisted into an RDF repository.

 The application allows access to that data through RESTful services: